Jo1e7y/learngit/readme.txt

 gIT IS A DISTRIBUTED VERsion control system.
 Git is free software distributed under the GPL.git is a version control system.
-Git has a mutable index called stage.
+Git tracks changesit has a mutable index called stage.
+Git tracks changes.